mckjoe/Code-Review-JavaScript2/README.md

 narrow down doctors list based on entered symptom | cold | list of doctors enter doctor name and view information about that doctor | frank | list of doctors meeting criteria "frank"

-###Developers
+### Developers

-Developers will need to got to BetterDoctors API to get an API_key to be able to make edits to the code and to change the returned information from the API source.
+Developers will need to go to BetterDoctors API to get an API_key to be able to build this webpage.
 Follow their instructions to recieve a key.

 ## Setup/Installation Requirements
 ### To setup this project: